redstone-finance/redstone-docs/docs/redstone-credora/value-proposition/index.md

----
-title: Ratings and Risk Metrics Drive Informed Decisions
+# Ratings and Risk Metrics Drive Informed Decisions
-sidebar_label: Value Proposition
----

 Below are example use cases of how Ratings are used by different market participants: